-Unfortunately, most people don’t know how to roll up a self-inflating mat correctly, and a lot of people end up with the mats in carrier bags, with the mat desperately trying to burst out and re-inflate itself.
+Unfortunately, most people don't know how to roll up a self-inflating mat correctly, and many people end up with the mats in carrier bags, with the mat desperately trying to burst out and re-inflate itself.
 What was a small and compact mat is now another large item to take to the campsite!

 - Undo the valve to let some air out.
-With any decent self-inflating mat, not much air will come out, but make sure the valve is open so you can force the air out.
+Not much air will come out with any decent self-inflating mat, but make sure the valve is open so you can force the air out.

-- Work your way along the mat, stopping now and then to force more air out and to make sure the sleeping mat hasn’t unfolded.
+- Work your way along the mat, stopping now and then to force more air out and ensure the sleeping mat hasn't unfolded.

 - Finally, when you have rolled up the mat, close the air valve so that the mat doesn't re-inflate.

 - If you have any compression straps or elastic that go around the rolled mat, then put them on and slide the mat into the bag.

 This technique has worked every time and hasn't damaged the SIMs.